top of page

 1.)
 To be eligible to be compensated for shadowing, prospective judges must

-(a.)
-Attend the annual Eastern Gymnastics Judges Association (EGJA) National Judges Course.
+(a) Attend the annual Eastern Gymnastics Judges Association (EGJA) National Judges Course or another sanctioned National Gymnastics Judges Association (NGJA) course.

 2.)
 It is expected that all shadowing judges